 Step two - Choose your profit metric

-When deciding on a profit metric, earnings before interest, taxes, depreciation, and amortization (EBITDA) margins work best.
+When deciding on a profit metric, for private companies, earnings before interest, taxes, depreciation, and amortization (EBITDA) margins is the most used metric.
 EBITDA levels the playing field by carrying a standardized definition that companies of any size can use.

-EBITDA is also a relatively easy way to quantify cash flow without conducting deep analysis as compared to calculating free cash flow.
-Your aim when calculating the Rule of 40 is to quickly figure out whether you're on the right track.
+EBITDA is also a relatively easy way to quantify cash flow without conducting deep analysis as compared to calculating other profitability metrics such as free cash flow (FCF) margins which is used by public companies to calculate their Rule of 40 score.

 Calculating the Rule of 40 - An example